FAIR_XAI: Improving Multimodal Foundation Model Fairness via Explainability for Wellbeing Assessment: Conclusion

 \section{Conclusion}

 Our findings reveal key insights.
 First, zero-shot VLM performance varies substantially across environments and architectures.
 Phi-3.5-Vision had strong generative classification performance on the E-DAIC dataset (80.4\%), while Qwen2-VL struggled with the same task (33.9\%).
 In addition, both models demonstrated a tendency to over-predict depression labels for the AFAR-BSFT dataset, showcasing fairly conservative screening assessments.
 Secondly, demographic bias was present across both VLM architectures.
 Qwen2-VL showed higher gender-based disparities, whereas Phi-3.5-Vision had more racial bias.
-Thirdly, our guided XAI intervention framework produced mixed results.
+Thirdly, we audit two families of fairness intervention, both with mixed results.
 On E-DAIC, fairness prompting achieved perfect equal opportunity for Qwen2-VL at a severe accuracy cost.
 On AFAR-BSFT interventions improved procedural consistency but did not guarantee fairer outcomes, in some cases amplifying racial bias.
+Our two datasets and two VLM architectures reflect the compute and data constraints of this study rather than a claim of broad generalisability across models or clinical domains.
 Further work could explore additional datasets and models for more robust benchmarking.
 In addition, training or fine-tuning a VLM that is domain invariant and able to recognise biomarkers despite the environmental setting might improve generalisability.
 To further improve prediction bias, future work could explore how VLM adversarial training may affect model behaviour and whether a secondary independent model that judges whether rationales are demographically biased improves overall performance.
 Drawing these threads together, Table~\ref{tab:recommendations} consolidates our findings into actionable recommendations for the responsible deployment of VLMs in clinical wellbeing assessment, organised by research question.